FreeBSD Wifi on a BCM4328 Wireless Card

 Overview

-A practical approach for the Qemu 386 install of the operating system from Berkeley Software Design BSD/OS 4.3.
-Installing and running a vintage-like Unix system is a great point of reference concerning the study and appreciation of operating systems.
-BSD/OS 3.x and 5.x also install in a very similar way.
+A practical approach for the Qemu 386 install of the operating system from Berkeley Software Design BSD/OS 4.3 (2002).
+Installing and running a legacy Unix system is a great point of reference concerning the study and appreciation of older operating systems.
+BSD/OS 3.x to 5.x also install in a very similar way.
 The audience is experienced Unix and Linux administrators.

 COPYRIGHT